 Occupational Safety at UW Oshkosh

 This page contains information on occupational safety topics that pertain to a broad spectrum of occupations.
-Please contact the Campus Safety Coordinator if you would like more safety information on these topics.
+Please contact the EHS Manager if you would like more safety information on these topics.

-Slips, trips and falls constitute the majority of general industry accidents.
+Slips, trips and falls constitute a significant amount of injuries on our campus.

-Second only to motor vehicle accidents, slips, trips and falls are the most frequent accidents leading to personal injury.
 Slips, trips and falls can result in head injuries, back injuries, broken bones, cuts and lacerations, sprained joints or strained muscles.
-The Bureau of State Risk Management has identified “slips, trips and falls” as one of the top five causes of workers’ compensation claims over the last six years.
+The Bureau of State Risk Management has identified “slips, trips and falls” as consistently one of the top five causes of workers’ compensation claims.

-A “trip” occurs when a person’s foot contacts an object in their way or drops to a lower level unexpectedly, causing them to be thrown off-balance.
+A “trip” occurs when a person’s foot contacts an object in their way or drops to a lower level unexpectedly, causing them to be thrown off balance.
 A trip most often results in a person falling forward, while a slip most often results in the person falling backward.
+Things that cause a trip might be uneven walking surfaces, clutter on floors, and individuals not paying attention to where they’re walking.

 Wet or Slippery Surfaces